Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 The OSM import can also be done on a flat map, which makes things easier.
 However, if you want to represent some elevation, terrain adjustments have to happen _before_ the import.

-Information on how to create a heighmap and overlay can be found in the [Replication article](https://www.transportfever.net/lexicon/entry/398-real-nachbau-in-tpf-2/).
+Information on how to create a heighmap and overlay can be found in the reconstruction article ([EN](https://steamcommunity.com/sharedfiles/filedetails/?id=3283539648) | [DE](https://www.transportfever.net/lexicon/entry/398-real-nachbau-in-tpf-2)).

 **Be very precise** when adjusting the data to your map bounds and use the defined coordinates!
 A deviation of just a few meters between the overlay and the resulting objects will be annoying.